liferay/liferay-docs/develop/tutorials/articles/250-forms/01-forms-and-validation.markdown

 ## Adding Validation [](id=adding-validation)

 What if you want to ensure the user enters the required data?
-Simply add validators.
+Add validators.

 An example configuration is shown below: